Ariel-Calmon/Ariel-Calmon/README.md

 - 💞️ I hope to be able to impact many people with my code
 - 📫 To get in touch with me, you can say hi to me on my Likedin
 - 💻 (Linkedin: www.linkedin.com/in/ariel-calmon-costa-barros-8859b0174)
-- ⚡ A little more about me: I love games, films and anime
+- ⚡ A little more about me: I love games, films and animes.
 </English>